Skip to main content

 What is the process of debt consolidation?

-Debt consolidation refers to the process of combining multiple debts into a single loan, often at a lower interest rate, which simplifies repayment for borrowers and can enhance financial management.
+Debt consolidation refers to the process of combining multiple debts into a single loan, often at a lower interest rate, thereby simplifying repayment for borrowers and enhancing financial management.

 How does my credit score impact my options for debt consolidation?